DISABLED STUDENTS’ CAMPAIGN RESOURCES

 University Counselling Service

-Free counselling to all students including group meetings and workshops.
-Be sure to mention if you require step-free access as such rooms are available but most aren’t.
+The UCS provides free counselling to all students, including group meetings and workshops.
+Be sure to mention if you require step-free access as not all their rooms are accessible.

 Disability Resource Centre